jokerinteractive/redmine_time_tracker/README.markdown

 # Redmine Time Tracker plugin

-_Note:_ We are working on a complete rewrite of this plugin.
-Checkout this issue for more infos: [#194](https://github.com/hicknhack-software/redmine_time_tracker/issues/194)
+__Note: This project will be deprecated in favor of a complete rewrite available here: [Redmine Hourglass](https://github.com/hicknhack-software/redmine_hourglass).
+It's close to be released and when it arrives, we will no longer continue working on this version.__

 Time tracker is a Redmine plugin to ease time tracking when working on an issue.
 The plugin allows to start/stop a timer on a per user basis.
 The timer can be started with or without any reference to a Redmine Issue.